TERMS AND CONDITIONS 2021/22

 (a) grant The Waterways Community non-exclusive rights to use the images on their website, newsletters and social media sites.

-(b) grant The Waterways Community non-exclusive rights to use any of the images submitted to promote future competitions within a five-year period of the winners of the competition being announced;
+(b) grant The Waterways Community non-exclusive rights to use any of the images submitted to promote future competitions within a ten-year period of the winners of the competition being announced;

 (c) agree that the uses referred to at Clauses 12(a) and 12(b) above may include publishing, displaying or otherwise reproducing the images provided such use is for the purposes of promoting the competition or similar future competitions only; and